EnaSackey01/GDP-Analysis/README.md

 We can see here that New York experienced a drop in GDP from 2019 to 2020?
 Informally, a few changed which could have caused this shift could have been due to the pandemic, a drop in employment rate, a drop in annual household income, or a combination of all three and more.

+In addition to this info tdata is provided for each states GDP status over the 2 varying years to calculate whethere there was a rise or drop in GDP value.
+Indicating which states might have suffered or thrived during the pandemic.

 ## Challenge 1

+This file contains:

-A csv file representing which state had the highest GDP for each year.
+The code to create a CSV file `highest_gdp.csv`representative of the state with the highest GDP for each year.

-We will create our list of years using the following line of code:

-python
-years = [str(year) for year in range(1997, 2021)]

-For validation, your csv file should look like the attached `highest_gdp.csv` file.

-You will also create a csv file that describes which state had the lowest GDP for each year.
+The code to create a CSV file `lowest_gdp.csv`representative of the state with the lowest GDP for each year.

-For validation, your csv file should look like the attached `lowest_gdp.csv` file.

 ## Challenge 2
 Create a function called `get_percent_change` that calculates the [percent change](https://www.investopedia.com/terms/p/percentage-change.asp) of a specific state from one year to another.